AAMIASoftwares-research/AAMIASoftwares-research.github.io/README.md

-# GMIS-Survey
-Generalist Models in Medical Image Segmentation: A Survey and Performance Comparison with Task-Specific Approaches
+# Generalist Models in Medical Image Segmentation: A Survey and Performance Comparison with Task-Specific Approaches